Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 1. Hot water cleansing

-Hot water cleansing is awesome no matter what time of day it is.
-What is even more interesting is that the water temperature can be easily adjusted to suit your preferred settings.
+Hot water cleansing is awesome, no matter the time of day.
+Even more interesting is that the water temperature can be easily adjusted to suit your preferred settings.

 You can also adjust the pressure of the hot water so that the streams are neither too strong nor too soft.
 High-end bidet seats like the Brondell Swash 1400 even have user presets.